yairm210/Unciv/Uniques.md

 "Hidden when religion is disabled" - Also hides the building from the tech tree.

+## Religion uniques

+### Follower uniques

+Follower uniques are uniques applied to each city following a religion which includes this unique.
+It is also possible for general uniques to be used for beliefs, the ones below are specifically for religions.

+"[signedAmount]% growth [cityFilter] when not at war"

+"[amount]% attacking Strength for cities"

+"[amount]% cost of natural border growth"

+"[stats] in cities with [amount] or more population"

+"[stats] from cities on [tileFilter] tiles"

+"[unitFilter] Units adjacent to this city heal [amount] HP per turn when healing"

+"[stats] from [tileFilter] tiles without [tileFilter] [cityFilter]"

+"Earn [amount]% of [unitFilter] unit's [param] as [stat] when killed within 4 tiles of a city following this religion"

 ## Improvement uniques

 "Obsolete with [techName]"